Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R.

 All of the examples use these three implementations, as there are presently no other implementations of the source, conductor, and endpoint roles.

-Reactive values contain values (not surprisingly), which can be read by other reactive objects.
-The input object is a ReactiveValues object, which looks something like a list, and it contains many individual reactive values.
-The values in input are set by input from the web browser.
+object, which looks something like a list, and it contains many individual reactive values.
+The values in input

 We’ve seen reactive expressions in action, with the Fibonacci example above.
 They cache their return values, to make the app run more efficiently.
 Note that, abstractly speaking, reactive conductors do not necessarily cache return values, but in this implementation, reactive expressions, they do.